Fresh Kills Landfill: Issues

 Initially, the land where the landfill was located was a salt marsh in which there were tidal wetlands, forests, and freshwater wetlands.
 The subsoil was made up of clay, with sand and silt as the top layer of soil.
 The tidal marsh, which helped to clean and oxygenate the water that passed through it, was destroyed by the dump.
 The fauna were largely replaced by herring gulls.
-The native plant species were driven out by the common reed, a grass which grows abundantly in disturbed areas and can tolerate both fresh and brackish water.
+The native plant species were driven out by the common reed, a grass that grows abundantly in disturbed areas and can tolerate both fresh and brackish water.
 The stagnant, deoxygenated water was also less attractive to waterfowl, and their population decreased.
 Samuel Kearing, who had served as sanitation commissioner under Mayor John V. Lindsay, remembered in 1970 his first visit to the Fresh Kills project:

 It had a certain nightmare quality. ...
 I can still recall looking down on the operation from a control tower and thinking that Fresh Kills, like Jamaica Bay, had for thousands of years been a magnificent, teeming, literally life-enhancing tidal marsh.
 And in just twenty-five years, it was gone, buried under millions of tons of New York City's refuse.

+The environmental impact of the waste site was so significant that the base of the landfill was even discussed as the global starting point (GSSP) of the Anthropocene.

 Animals were also a problem.
 Feral dog packs roamed the dump and were a hazard to employees.
 Rats also posed a problem.
 Attempts to suppress the population with poison failed.
 The area was declared a wild bird sanctuary, and some hawks, falcons, and owls were brought in.
 The area became a popular spot for birdwatching.
-Because of the predatory birds, rat sightings, especially during the day, dropped dramatically.
+Because of the predatory birds, rat sightings dropped dramatically, especially during the day.

 From 1987 through 1988, in an environmental disaster known as the syringe tide, significant amounts of medical waste from the Fresh Kills landfill, including hypodermic syringes and raw garbage, washed up onto beaches on the Jersey Shore, in New York City, and on Long Island.
 This event forced the closing of beaches on the Atlantic coast.
 After much deliberation, New York City was required to pay $1 million for past pollution damages as well as pay for the cleanup.
 No reparations were paid to the business owners on the Jersey Shore for revenues lost during the months of inactivity.

-End
+Closure

 As a result of intense community pressure, a state law was passed in 1996 requiring that the landfill cease accepting solid waste by the end of 2001.
 By 1997, two of the four landfill mounds were closed and covered with a thick, impermeable cap.
 The landfill received its last barge of garbage on March 22, 2001.